reigner-yrastorza/chef-client/README.md

 Description
 ===========

-This cookbook is used to configure a system as a Chef Client.
+This is a modified version of opscode chef-client v2.2.2 for personal use.
+See changelog for my changes.

 Requirements
 ============